WenboYang/CppNotes/TheBigFourOfRectangleClass.md

 ~~~~~
 The answer is nothing.
 Of course the owner of Shape and Point have the responsibility to properly implement their constructors.
 This is cool because the ownership and responsiblity is clearer.

 And also, what is the evaluation order of the initialization-list?
 Not by the order of how you write down them in the constuctor's initliazation list.
-The answer is firstly the parent Shape, then follow the order of declaration, why it's designed like this?...read the standard:
+The answer is firstly the parent Shape, then for the member variables, it will follow the order of declaration, why it's designed like this? read the standard:

 ![init order](https://github.com/WenboYang/CppNotes/blob/master/initOrder.png)